Class diagrams also express the associations between classes by drawing lines between the boxes representing them.

 Dog class’s constructor, and when we dispose of the

 Dog object, we wouldn’t expect these component classes to stick around.
+So, they are inherently a part of the encapsulating class.

 With aggregation and composition, we may also place numbers on either end of the association, indicating the number of objects involved.
 We call these numbers the multiplicity of the association.